 - salt and pepper to taste

-To make the dill pickle soup: once the potatoes are soft, add grated dill pickles to the mix and cook for a further 10 minutes.
-At this time, transfer 2 ladlefuls (about 1 cup) of soup into a bowl.
+- Once the potatoes are soft, turn off the heat and add grated dill pickles to the mix.
+Transfer 2 ladlefuls (about 1 cup) of soup into a bowl.
 Add sour cream (at room temperature) to the same and mix to combine.
-Pour the sour cream mixture back into the pot, stir through a few times and turn off the heat.
+Pour the sour cream mixture back into the pot, stir through a few times.

 - Divide soup between 4 bowls and serve on its own or with some croutons or hard boiled eggs.